edgedb/edgedb/docs/edgeql/funcops/set.rst

 ----------

-.. eql:operator:: ISFILTER: anytype [IS type] -> anytype
+.. eql:operator:: ISINTERSECT: anytype [IS type] -> anytype

-    :index: is type filter
+    :index: is type intersection

     Filter the set based on type.

-    The type filter operator removes all elements from the input set that aren't of the specified type.
+    The type intersection operator removes all elements from the input set that aren't of the specified type.
 Additionally, since it guarantees the type of the result set all the links and properties associated with the specified type can now be used on the